KieronKretschmar/MentorGG_ArchitectureDocumentation/MentorEngine/README.md

 # Mentor Engine

-The Mentor Engine is a set of services running on a [Kubernetes][K8] cluster that perform analytics on game replays.
+The Mentor Engine is a set of services running on a [Kubernetes][K8] cluster that make up the MENTOR.GG backend.

 ## Service Outline